 6. GI doctors at the MN Mayo Clinic recommend marijuana, where it's legal, to help with GP (Melony).
 Be careful though, because even though marijuana might help you eat, it can also slow motility.

 7. It's NOT all in your head!
 I *hate* it when people say this and I was told this nonstop for the past few years.
 I've lost friends because I kept cancelling on them.
 They thought I was just being flaky or that I was being anti-social.
 They also told me, "well, you're ALWAYS sick."
 Don't let this defeat you.
 You can help your friends understand by using THE SPOON THEORY.
 I've used this for a few of my friends and it's helped.
 I actually had some of them come back and apologize to me.
-LaShelle has also written a great article about self doubt that can be found HERE.
 Please read it, it's a great article.
 They also have a page on Facebook.

 8. Don't give up (Tracy)!
 We all have rough patches that knock us down.
 However, get right back up and keep fighting!
 Lean on others for support.

 9. You are NEVER alone!
-Again, LaShelle has addressed this in the GNE blog.
-You can read her article HERE.
-Find someone that you can talk to in a support group.
-My suggestion would be the Gastroparesis Support Group (http://www.facebook.com/groups/GastroparesisSupportGroup/) Feel free to add me as a friend, as well as the other admins on the page.
+Find someone that you can talk and join a support group.
+My suggestion would be the Gastroparesis Support Group (http://www.facebook.com/groups/GastroparesisSupportGroup/) Feel free to add me as a friend, as well as the other admins in the group.
 We get what you're going through.
 We're here to help.